Herm Edwards: Playing career

 In the National Football League (NFL), Edwards played nine seasons with the Philadelphia Eagles from 1977 to 1985, making a championship appearance with the team in Super Bowl XV.
-His 33 career interceptions is one short of the franchise record.
+His 33 career interceptions are just one short of the franchise record.
 He never missed a game in his nine seasons with the Eagles, remaining active with the team for 135 consecutive regular season games until being cut by incoming head coach Buddy Ryan in 1986.
 Edwards went on to play briefly for the Los Angeles Rams and Atlanta Falcons in 1986 before announcing his retirement.

 The highlight of Edwards' playing career occurred in the twelfth game of the 1978 season, in the final seconds of a game against the New York Giants at the Meadowlands on November 19.
 The Giants led 17–12 and the Eagles had no time-outs remaining, but instead of simply taking the snap from center and kneeling, Giants quarterback Joe Pisarcik attempted to hand the ball off to running back Larry Csonka.
 However, the ball came loose and Edwards picked it up and returned it for a touchdown, enabling the Eagles to win 19–17.
 This play became known in Philadelphia as "The Miracle at the Meadowlands" and in New York City as simply "The Fumble."
 The Eagles made the playoffs and the Giants finished at 6–10.

 Philadelphia's implementation of the victory formation, which was designed as a result of “The Miracle at the Meadowlands”, was known as the "Herman Edwards play."